There a few things more important for a garden pond than a quality pond filter. Let’s take a look at the different types and how they work…

 Calculating the volume of your garden pond is easier than it sounds, all you need are some measurements and a simple equation.
 Measure the average length, average width and average depth of your pond.
 These measurements don’t have to be absolutely accurate, rough measurements will work fine.
 Add the numbers to the following equation:

-There’s a lot of information here to get you started, but for more advice and tips be sure to read our useful pond help guides and those from other reputable outlets, like the Royal Horticultural Society.
+There’s a lot of information here to get you started, but for more advice and tips be sure to read our useful pond help guides.
 Also, check out our range of other garden pond essentials, such as pond pumps, pond liners, pond fish food, pond treatments, and pond plants.